Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 *This lab is part of a series of guides from the [Network Automation and Tooling workshop series](https://github.com/sttrayno/Network-Automation-Tooling)*

-# Infrastructure as Code with Terraform - Crawl / Walk / Run
+# Infrastructure as Code with Terraform

 Terraform is an increasingly popular open-source infrastructure as code software tool built by HashiCorp.
 It enables administrators to define and provision manage infrastructure across multiple cloud and datacenter resources.
 Terraform takes an infrastructure as code approach by using using a high-level configuration language known as Hashicorp Configuration Language or JSON to define the resources.
 Terraform differs from traditional configuraiton management tools such as Ansible as it is known for keeping state, once you define your desired state Terraform looks to build your infrastucture then records its current state and always looks to maintain the desired state the use specifies